DigitalDenCloud/notes.digitalden.cloud/_posts/2025-12-14-building-deniz-agent-story.md

 ## Chapter 1: The Starting Point — Creating AI Content

-It started with content I was creating for `QA`.
-First, I built a foundational lesson called "Introduction to Agentic AI Systems" which covered what agentic AI is, the core components, AWS services that enable it, architecture design, and real-world use cases.
-Next, I created a lesson called "Building Your First Bedrock Agent".

-For the demo, I built a simple "Cost Optimization Agent" that could provide AWS cost tips.
-It was deliberately basic as the tips were hardcoded in the Lambda function.
-I could have invoked a Bedrock model like Claude to generate dynamic responses, but I did not want to introduce concepts I was not teaching.
-The agent itself was straightforward, but that was the point.
-By keeping functionality simple, learners could focus on the mechanics:
-- How to structure a Lambda function for Bedrock
-- How to define an OpenAPI schema
-- How to read a successful trace
-- How to diagnose a failed one
-- How to deploy safely with aliases
+I had been creating lessons on Bedrock agents, and the demos were deliberately simple because I was trying to teach the mechanics.
+How to structure a Lambda function for Bedrock.
+How to define an OpenAPI schema.
+How to read a trace.

-Following the demo, it was clear to me that agents were not just something to teach, but something to build with.
-I wanted to use that same pattern to create a real solution for my own website.
+After building a few demos, I realised agents were not just something to teach.
+I wanted to build one for myself.

-This story is about how a lesson on building Bedrock agents turned into a real agent running on my own website.
+This is the story of how that idea turned into a real agent running on my website.

 ---

-## Chapter 2: The Idea — What If I Had This on My Website?
+## Chapter 2: The Idea

-That was when the idea clicked.
-What if I built an agent for my own website?
+What would an agent on my website actually do?
 How could I make it practical, something interesting and genuinely useful?

 ### My First Bedrock Integration: The Contact Form